The Fiddle Project

 If you like old time fiddle playing, this ensemble is for you!
 The group is open to students who play violin, viola, cello, bass, guitar, accordion, and mandolin and have at least 2 years of experience on their instrument.

-Led by violinist and fiddle player Wendy Dane with assistance by violist and mandolin player Cory Winters, rehearsals are weekly in the evenings with concerts each semester.
+Led by violinist and fiddle player Wendy Dane with assistance by violist and mandolin player Cory Winters, and guitarist David Holland, rehearsals are weekly in the evenings with concerts each semester.

 Director of Strings (Suzuki, Fiddle)